project-akri/akri-on-krustlet/demo-krustlet.md

 	./target/release/agent
 ```
 > Note that it’s important to not run this as `sudo` and make sure Kube Config points to one with `admin` permissions (Krustlet bootstrap file does not work for this).
-> Also note to apply the crds directory before running the Agent, as it uses them to connect with the Kubernetes node.
+> Also note that since we have applied the Akri Debug Echo Configurations, the Agent is already trying to find a discovery handler for these specified devices.

 ## Start the gRPC proxy